will-me-me/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 12-directory_permissions creates a directory and gives it a 751 permission The 13-change_group script changes the the grp owner of the file The 100-change_owner_and_group script changes the owner to vinicent and the group owner to staff
+The 12-directory_permissions creates a directory and gives it a 751 permission The 13-change_group script changes the the grp owner of the file The 100-change_owner_and_group script changes the owner to vinicent and the group owner to staff The 101-symbolic_link_permissions script that changes the owner to "vincent" and the group owner to "staff" for the symbolic link file "_hello" in the working directory